criblio/appscope/website/src/pages/docs/config-file.md

   # The `event > watch[*]` array contains objects that enable different
   # categories of events.
 Their `type` property specifies the category.
   # Comment out an array entry to disable the category.
 If you comment
-  # out `event > watch` entirely, the default event watch list, which
+  # out `event > watch` entirely, AppScope will use the default event
-  # has all but metric enabled, will be used.
+  # watch list, which has all categories except metric enabled.
   #
   watch: